United Kingdom and the American Civil War

 The United Kingdom of Great Britain and Ireland remained officially neutral throughout the American Civil War (1861–1865).
 It legally recognized the belligerent status of the Confederate States of America (CSA) but never recognized it as a nation and neither signed a treaty with it nor ever exchanged ambassadors.
 Over 90 percent of Confederate trade with Britain ended, causing a severe shortage of cotton by 1862.
 Private British blockade runners sent munitions and luxuries to Confederate ports in return for cotton and tobacco.
 In Manchester, the massive reduction of available American cotton caused an economic disaster referred to as the Lancashire Cotton Famine.
-Despite the high unemployment, some Manchester cotton workers refused out of principle to process any cotton from America, leading to direct praise from President Lincoln, whose statue in Manchester bears a plaque which quotes his appreciation for the textile workers in "helping abolish slavery".
+Despite the high unemployment, some Manchester cotton workers refused out of principle to process any cotton from America, leading to direct praise from President Lincoln.
 Top British officials debated offering to mediate in the first 18 months, which the Confederacy wanted but the United States strongly rejected.

 Large-scale trade continued between Britain and the US.
 The US shipped grain to Britain, and Britain sold manufactured items and munitions to the US.
 British trade with the Confederacy fell over 90% from the prewar period, with a small amount of cotton going to Britain and hundreds of thousands of munitions and luxury goods slipped in by numerous small blockade runners operated and funded by British private interests.

 The Confederate strategy for securing independence was based largely on the hope of military intervention by Britain and France.
 A serious diplomatic dispute erupted over the "Trent Affair" in late 1861 but was resolved peacefully after five weeks.